-At the end of the reporting period, in respect of monetary items (excluding derivatives) denominated in currency other than the functional currency of respective Group entities, if exchange rates of the functional currency against US\$ had been appreciated/depreciated by 3% (2013: 3%) and all other variables were held constant, the Group's profit would decrease/increase by approximately US\$25,354,000 (2013: the Group's profit would decrease/increase by approximately US\$25,354,000 (2013: the Group's profit would decrease/increase by approximately US\$8,628,000) for the year.
+At the end of the reporting period, in respect of monetary items (excluding derivatives) denominated in currency other than the functional currency of respective Group entities, if exchange rates of the functional currency against US\$ had been appreciated/depreciated by 3% (2014: 3%) and all other variables were held constant, the Group's profit would decrease/increase by approximately US\$30,528,000 (2014: the Group's profit would decrease/increase by approximately US\$25,354,000) for the year.
 In the current year, global currency market was tremendously volatile.
-Exchange rates of US\$ versus other currencies fluctuated over the year which affected the fair values of forward foreign exchange contracts of the Group.
-Especially Mexican Peso ("MXN"), the MXN/US\$ exchange rate ranged between 12.87 and 14.77 in the current year.
-However, in the opinion of the directors of the Group in the current year and hence no sensitivity analysis was presented.
+Exchange rates of US\$ versus other currencies fluctuated over the year which affected the fair values of the monetary items, such as forward foreign exchange contracts, trade and other receivables and bank borrowings of the Group, especially Renminbi ("RMB"), for which RMB/ US\$ exchange rate ranged between 0.1634 and 0.1540 in the current year.
+The effect of such fluctuation is closely monitored by the management of the Group to minimise the related effect on the overall result of the Group.